mozilla/ActiveData/pyLibrary/jsons/README.md

 **File References**

-Configuration is often stored on the local filesystem.
+Configuration is often stored on the local file system.
 You can in-line the JSON found in a file by using the `file://` scheme:

 It is good practice to store sensitive data in a secure place...